vaab/gitchangelog/README.rst

 Usage
 =====

+The `reference configuration file`_ is delivered within ``gitchangelog`` package and provides defaults for settings.

-You need to place a ``gitchangelog.rc`` file somewhere, the recommended location is the root of the current git repository with the name ``.gitchangelog.rc``.
+You *may* place a ``gitchangelog.rc`` file somewhere to override the defaults.
+The recommended location is the root of the current git repository with the name ``.gitchangelog.rc``.
 However you could put it elsewhere, and here are the locations checked (first match will prevail):